-A. IS THERE LOSS OF STATE AID FOR SCHOOLS THAT REPEATEDLY PRODUCE SUBSTANDARD GRADUATION RATES, JOB PLACEMENT RATES, AND/OR COHORT DEFAULT RATES?
+A. IS THERE LOSS OF STATE AID FOR SCHOOLS THAT REPEATEDLY PRODUCE SUBSTANDARD GRADUATION RATES, JOB PLACEMENT RATES AND / OR COHORT DEFAULT RATES?
 0/30 POINTS\

-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element

-Yes, required Yes, required but limited Yes, discretionary Yes, discretionary but limited No Type 1 30 Points 20 Points 15 Points 5 Points 0 Points Type 2 30 Points 20 Points 15 Points 5 Points 0 Points
+Yes, Required Yes, Required but limited Yes, Discretionary Yes, Discretionary but limited No Type 1: 30 Points 20 Points 15 Points 5 Points 0 Points Type 2: 30 Points 20 Points 15 Points 5 Points 0 Points

-Type 1: Private occupational schools.
-Connecticut does not specify any loss of state aid for private occupational schools that repeatedly produce substandard graduation rates, job placement rates and/or cohort default rates.
+Connecticut does not specify any loss of state aid for private occupational schools that repeatedly produce substandard graduation rates, job placement rates and / or cohort default rates.

-Type 2: Private degree-granting schools.
-Connecticut does not specify any loss of state aid for private degree-granting schools that repeatedly produce substandard graduation rates, job placement rates and/or cohort default rates.
+Connecticut does not specify any loss of state aid for private degree-granting schools that repeatedly produce substandard graduation rates, job placement rates and / or cohort default rates.

-B. DOES STATE LAW EXPLICITLY AUTHORIZE A PRIVATE RIGHT OF ACTION FOR STUDENTS AGAINST INSTITUTIONS WHO HAVE VIOLATED THE LAWS AND REGULATIONS IN PLACE TO GOVERN THEM?
+B. DOES THE STATE EXPLICITLY ALLOW STUDENTS A PRIVATE RIGHT OF ACTION AGAINST INSTITUTIONS WHO HAVE VIOLATED THE LAWS / REGULATIONS IN PLACE TO GOVERN THEM?
 0/30 POINTS\

-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element

-Yes Limited circumstances No
+Yes Limited Circumstances No

-Type 1 30 Points 15 Points 0 Points
+Туре 1: 30 Points 15 Points 0 Points

-Type 2 30 Points 15 Points 0 Points
+Type 2: 30 Points 15 Points 0 Points

-Type 1: Private occupational schools.
 Connecticut has not created a private right of action for students to bring against private occupational schools that have violated the laws and regulations in place to govern them.

-Type 2: Private degree-granting schools.
-Connecticut has not created a private right of action for students to bring against private degree-granting schools that have violated the laws and regulations in place to govern them.
+Connecticut has not created a private right of action for students to bring against private degreegranting schools that have violated the laws and regulations in place to govern them.

-C. DOES STATE LAW EXPLICITLY ALLOW ATTORNEY FEE AWARDS FOR STUDENTS WHO PREVAIL IN LITIGATION AGAINST PRIVATE FOR-PROFIT POSTSECONDARY INSTITUTIONS?
+C. DOES STATE LAW EXPLICITLY ALLOW ATTORNEY FEE AWARDS FOR STUDENTS WHO PREVAIL IN LITIGATION AGAINST SUCH INSTITUTIONS?
 0/20 POINTS\